The Value of a Pressure Disc

-Recently we had a Harben® ‘P’ Pump returned for some repair work to a cracked brass delivery nut.
+Recently we had a Harben ‘P’ Pump returned for some repair work to a cracked delivery nut.
 Without having to look any further the service technician knew straight away what had caused this issue.
 Our customer had replaced the pressure disc, otherwise know as the safety rupture disc, with a foreign object.
 Unfortunately, all too often we see pressure discs replaced with coins, pieces of plastic or the disc holder removed and capped off completely!
-Altering the pressure disc system can create a potentially costly situation.
+Altering the pressure disc system creates a dangerous and potentially costly situation.

 Why do I need that disc?

 The purpose of the pressure disc is quite simple; the disc prevents the pump from over pressurizing and creating a situation in which the pump could literally destroy itself.
 On some pumps the pressure disc is the only thing that stands between the pump running a long continuous life and the pump pressurizing out of control.
 On a Harben ‘P’ Pump, the inlet and delivery nuts are made of brass, a softer metal than the stainless steel barrels.
 The brass will ‘give’ should the pressure disc not do its job and burst when over pressurized.
 However, not all pumps are built as well as a Harben Pump and may not offer this failsafe.